-Clinical scientists also should be prepared to select, train, supervise, and evaluate mental health workers from multiple disciplines in the application of research-supported treatments.
+Clinical scientists also should be prepared to select, train, supervise, and evaluate mental health workers from multiple disciplines in the clinical application of research-supported treatments.
 Finally, they should be expected routinely to gather, analyze, and interpret data on the procedures and outcomes associated with their applied activities.
 Because PCSAS accreditation is outcome focused, there are few requirements regarding specific coursework or other specific forms of applied training experiences that must be provided across all accredited programs.
-However, the training should produce clinically competent, license eligible graduates.
+However, the training should produce clinically competent, license-eligible graduates.
 Possible indicators of interest to the RC would include the following:

-- Do students receive individualized on- or off-site training whereby they gain direct, first-hand, mentored experience with specific science-based procedures and with populations or problems that are relevant to ensuring their competence in core areas of clinical science application--i.e., assessment, diagnosis, prevention, treatment, supervision, and program evaluation?
+- Do students receive individualized on- or off-site training whereby they gain direct, first-hand, mentored experience with specific science-based procedures and with populations or problems that are relevant to ensuring their competence in core areas of clinical science application--i.e., clinical assessment, diagnosis, prevention, treatment, supervision, and program evaluation?

 - Do the sequencing, design, and amount of these applied experiences adequately prepare the student to function as an independent and integrative clinical psychologist who are competent to work in applied settings and also to function as productive research scientist?

 (a) syllabi of relevant coursework and training experiences demonstrating the integration of science and application;

 (b) performance evaluations for applied clinical science activities, such as empirically based practicum experiences and high-quality internships;

 (c) relevant performance samples and examinations;

 (d) student publications, grants, and presentations related to clinical applications and their scientific bases;

 - Examples of possible distal indicators: